SIMON SCOTT, dreamlike elegance in audio diaries

 The album leaves the audiences with a deep sense of melancholy, with the recognition of a deserved instrumental work, and with the mastery of a very subtle and controlled electronic synthesis, leaving the listener longing for more.

-Words by Laure Netz
+Words by Laura Netz (@lauranetzzz)

 You’ve got a long trajectory as a musician and composer, how and when the interest in sound ecology and field recording comes about?